TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

    - [x] Remove Winston ~~and replace with native `new Console()` instead? https://nodejs.org/docs/latest-v8.x/api/console.html#console_new_console_stdout_stderr~~
    - [x] Integrate logging back into standard Node-RED log output.
 Set Node-RED's logging level to `debug` or `trace` to see details.
+   - [x] With move of npm package installations into the admin ui, settings are no longer required.
+Common front-end packages will be found and added to the vendor list automatically.
+Others have to be added via the admin ui. `vendorPaths` variable is now used to contain the list of available packages and their metadata.
+See docs for details.

    - [x] Use projects folder if projects are in use.
 See [PR #47](https://github.com/TotallyInformation/node-red-contrib-uibuilder/pull/47) for details.
      - [ ] Add advanced option to uibuilder.html - use of project folder is optional